Hiring a Domestic Helper through an Agency

 A domestic helper is primarily employed to clean the house, prepare food and babysit the children.
 They would transport the children to activities, but they would not be expected to plan activities or get involved with doing homework.

-The standard working week in the Cayman Islands is between 40 and 45 hours per week.
-The Labour Act (2021 Revision) states that the minimum wage is CI$6 per hour for a 45-hour week, or nine hours per day.
-Anyone being asked to work over 45 hours should get paid 1.5 times the hourly rate for additional hours.
-If the employee is a live-in helper, then their 'in kind' credit (accommodations and utilities, etc.) can only account for 25% of their salary, meaning the employee must be paid a minimum of CI$4.50 per hour in gross monetary compensation.
-If this is not met, then the employee should call the confidential line at the Department of Labour and Pensions on (345) 945 3073.
+The standard work week in the Cayman Islands is between 40 and 45 hours per week.
+It is anticipated that the minimum wage of CI$6 an hour will rise to CI$8.75 in the near future.
+Employers know that domestic helpers cannot live on CI$6 an hour.
+As of June 2024, the going rate to pay a full-time domestic helper has already risen to a minimum of CI$9 an hour.
+The Labour Act (2021 Revision) states that anyone being asked to work over 45 hours per week should get paid 1.5 times the hourly rate for additional hours.
+If the employee is a live-in helper, then their 'in kind' credit (accommodation and utilities, etc.) can only account for 25% of their salary.
+If this is not met, then the employee can call the confidential line at the Department of Labour and Pensions on (345) 945 3073.

 Nanny Helper